Is spontaneous vortex generation in superconducting 4Hb-TaS$_2$ from vison-vortex nucleation with $\mathbb{Z}_2$ topological order?

-We suggest further experiments to distinguish the proposal with the $\mathbb{Z}_2$ topological order from the proposal with the chiral spin liquid (CSL).
+{\emph{\bf 3.
+Distinction from chiral spin liquid scenario}}\\ We suggest further experiments to distinguish the proposal with the $\mathbb{Z}_2$ topological order from the proposal with the chiral spin liquid (CSL).
 The CSL was proposed numerically for the triangular lattice Hubbard model in the weak Mott regime and was theoretically analyzed~\cite{PhysRevX.10.021042,PhysRevLett.127.087201}.
 The time reversal symmetry breaking with the scalar spin chirality was shown to arise from the ring exchange interaction that can be thought as the products of the scalar spin chiralities~\cite{PhysRevLett.127.087201}.
 Due to the connection between the 1T-TaS$_2$ and the triangular lattice Hubbard model and/or the ring exchange model, such a CSL may have a relevance with the superconducting 4Hb-TaS$_2$.
 As the CSL breaks time reversal symmetry and time reversal symmetry is an Ising symmetry, there should be a finite temperature transition.
 In addition, there exists a uniform distribution of the scalar spin chirality throughout the triangular lattice that corresponds to the emergent U(1) gauge flux distribution with a $\pi/2$ flux on each triangle and $\pi$ flux on each unit cell.
 In the CSL, the spinon is already fully gapped.
 Moreover, due to the presence of the background $\pi$ flux, the translation symmetry is realized projectively for the spinons, and the spinon continuum that is detectable by the inelastic neutron scattering experiments would have an enhanced spectral periodicity in the Brillouin zone~\cite{PhysRevB.96.085136,PhysRevB.96.195127,PhysRevB.90.121102,PhysRevB.87.104406}.
-To reveal this, we combine a generic argument~\cite{PhysRevB.90.121102} with the calculation by fixing the gauge according to Fig.~\ref{fig3}.
-As we have detailed in the supplementary material, both the lower excitation edge, $\mathcal{L} [{\boldsymbol q}]$, and the upper excitation edge, $\mathcal{U} [{\boldsymbol q}]$, of the spinon continuum develop an enhanced spectral periodicity.
-These two edges are the energy bounds for the spinon continuum, and we have
+To reveal this, we combine a generic argument~\cite{PhysRevB.90.121102} with the calculation by fixing the gauge according to Fig.~\ref{fig3}. \\